Ainnomix/magento2-quality-suite/README.md

 Magento2 Quality Suite tools
 ===

-Library which contains tools for quality control on Magento 2 projects
+Library which contains tools for quality control on Magento 2 projects.